Practice Areas

 How do appeals work?

-• The lowest court is magistrate, can appeal to the arbitration division of the court of common pleas, that can be appealed to the Court of Common Pleas to Gen Docket, then to Superior court, PA Supreme Court, then to US Supreme Court.
+• The lowest court is the Magistrate District Court and a party can typically appeal to the Arbitration Division of the Court of Common Pleas (when applicable), then to the Court of Common Pleas (General Docket/Civil Division), then to the Pennsylvania Superior Court or the Commonwealth Court, the Pennsylvania Supreme Court, and finally the U.S. Supreme Court.

 We Are Here to Serve You